Yash-op7/Video-Streaming-App-Microservices-Spring-Boot/README.md

     5. Config Server: To control the configurations of all other microservices in a centralized way.
     6. Zipkin: A Tracing tool, collects the logs and provide informatino about the microservices runnign in the app.

-Interservice communication

-## 1. Eureka Service Registry
+Interservice communication is also something to take care of down the line